Memorials on roads

 The memorial or monument can be removed by the NT Government if:

 The memorial or monument may also be removed due to road works.
-It's your responsibility to put the memorial or monument back in its place once the road works are complete.
+It is your responsibility to put the memorial or monument back in its place once the road works are complete.

-How to apply to place a memorial or monument
+Follow the steps below to apply to place a memorial or monument on an NT Government road reserve.

 You can report a memorial or monument on the road reserve if it's: